-The Caldera de Bandama is a fantastic example to witness the enormous power of mother nature.
+The Caldera de Bandama is a fantastic example of mother nature's enormous power.
 The crater is between 200-250 m deep and 1000 m wide.
 At the bottom of the caldera are derelict farmhouses inhabited in former times.
 This walk is an exciting trip into the earth’s history.
 The flora along the trail and in the crater is beautiful.
 Pictures do not justice how fantastic this hike is.

 Bandama crater and peak which is 569 m high were developed during the last heavy eruptions 2000 years ago.
-It is recorded as the last volcanic activity on Gran Canaria.
-In the beginning all life, all nature was destroyed but due to the fertile soil new plants started growing.
+It is recorded as the last volcanic activity in Gran Canaria.
+In the beginning, all life and all nature were destroyed, but due to the fertile soil, new plants started growing.
 There is an endemic bush inside the caldera that doesn’t grow anywhere else; Dama de Bandama (parolinia grabiuscula).

 Opening Hours Bandama